brandongillett/ReverseShell/README.md

 - [@brandongillett](https://github.com/brandongillett) - Developer

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
-- [@byob](https://github.com/malwaredllc/byob) - much credit to this repo and @malwaredllc for the inspiration behind this project
+- [@byob](https://github.com/malwaredllc/byob) - Much credit to this repo and @malwaredllc for the inspiration behind this project
 - [@The-Documentation-Compendium](https://github.com/kylelobo/The-Documentation-Compendium) - Documentation behind the README